AvesonThyBot/bean-and-brew/README.md

 # TO DO:

 - finish profile.php
-- add shopping cart page - read, delete and update
+- fix responsiveness for mobile devices at cart page
-- add toast message when item added to cart
-- add quantity in cart section in item display